AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

-For valid user, we just get a `RefinedUser` instance.
-For invalid user, we get a `io.circe.DecodingFailure`.
-Great, isn't it?
-Well, in my opinion, it isn't. `io.circe.DecodingFailure` is a very generic exception.
-If you wanted to introduce error handling based on it, e.g. display custom messages, introduce fallbacks, the only way to discover what went wrong is by inspecting the error message.
-This is not what functional programming is praised for - we love not only types in our models, we love types of the exceptions.
+For a valid user, we simply get a `RefinedUser` instance.
+For an invalid user, we get a `io.circe.DecodingFailure`.
+Great, right?
+Well, in my opinion, not quite. `io.circe.DecodingFailure` is a very generic exception.
+If you wanted to implement error handling, such as displaying custom messages or introducing fallbacks, the only way to determine what went wrong is by inspecting the error message.
+This isn’t exactly what functional programming is praised for — we not only love types in our models, but also we love types of exceptions.

-What would happen if we implemented it for `ClassicUser`?
-As you might have guessed, full flexibility:
+What would happen if we implemented this for a `ClassicUser`?
+As you might have guessed, we get full flexibility:

 [//]: # (@formatter:off)